xalolo/MAMBO/1. Create lightcone (part 1)/README.md

 properties and the observables (magnitudes and SEDs) will be assigned on the next step.

-All the necessary files to run this notebook can be downloaded from this public Google Drive [folder](https://drive.google.com/drive/u/1/folders/1CQN3V1aWbMQ10iu5-OfnQ8P7JIpcPhtf)
+All the necessary files to run this notebook can be downloaded from this public Google Drive [folder](https://drive.google.com/drive/u/1/folders/1CQN3V1aWbMQ10iu5-OfnQ8P7JIpcPhtf).
+The notebook should be downloaded and run in that same folder.